 Nothing.
 The World of Khoras is free and there's nothing to join.
 This is simply one gamemaster's home brewed world offered up as a resource for fellow role players.
 Grab some friends and a role playing game and enjoy.

 Therefore, in the World of Khoras, everything is described in plain, non-technical language.
 It leaves the Game Master and players free to fill in the numbers using their own favorite game system.
-It enables me, as creator, to abandon number-crunching and "min-maxing" in favor of painting a picture, creating the illusion of a vast and rich world that makes one want to leap through the computer monitor and explore!
+It enables me, as creator, to abandon number-crunching and "min-maxing" in favor of painting a picture, creating the illusion of a vast and rich world.

 There is a Community Section along the top navigation bar to address just that.
 Check out the Forum to post messages, share campaign notes and get in contact with other players who have trod the roads of Khoras.